 6-11-1835 Philadelphia, USA - 2-3-1900 Rome, ITABack to Artist IndexView Artists Paintings

-William Stanley Haseltine born in Philadelphia to John Haseltine, a successful businessman, and Elizabeth Shinn Haseltine, an amateur landscape painter, Haseltine studied at the University of Pennsylvania and then at Harvard University, where he received a degree in 1854.
+William Stanley Haseltine father was a successful businessman, and his mother was an amateur landscape painter who he watched paint and had an influence on the young William.
+Haseltine attended the University of Pennsylvania and then went on to Harvard University, where he received his degree in 1854.

-In 1858 William Stanley Haseltine returned to Philadelphia, and by late 1859 was installed in the Tenth Street Studio Building in New York City, then a central point for American landscape painters; also in the building were Frederic Edwin Church, Albert Bierstadt, and Worthington Whittredge, the latter two having befriended Haseltine in Europe.
-Haseltine also began to paint the ocean side of New England, especially favoring the rockbound coasts of Narragansett, Nahant and Mount Desert Island.
-The precision with which he painted these landscapes won critical praise, and Haseltine was elected an Associate of the National Academy of Design in 1860, and a full Academician in 1861.
+In 1858 William Stanley Haseltine returned to Philadelphia, and by late 1859 was he got a studio apartment in the Tenth Street Studio Building in New York City, at that time a central hub for American landscape painters and members of the Hudson River School, also in the living and working there were Frederic Edwin Church, Albert Bierstadt, and Worthington Whittredge, the last two having gotten to know Haseltine in Europe.
+Haseltine also began to paint the seascapes of New England, especially the rock-bound coasts of Narragansett, Nahant and Mount Desert Island.
+The accuracy with which he painted these landscapes won him critical praise, and Haseltine was elected an Associate of the National Academy of Design in 1860, and a full Academician the following year.

-While his paintings of Capri and Sicily would prove popular with visiting American tourists, William Stanley Haseltine also traveled and painted in France, Belgium, and the Netherlands in the 1880s and 1890s.
-In his later years he also returned periodically to the United States, making a final trip to the west in 1899.
+In 1866 William Stanley Haseltine married and in 1867 they moved to Rome, and this became his home, from there he took further painting trips and painted in France, Belgium, and the Netherlands in the 1880s and 1890s.
+In his later years, he also returned to the United States, making a final trip to America in 1899.